Customize Consent Preferences

 (These numbers add up to more than 100% because some patients will have multiple causes.)

-How do fertility doctors test for this issue?
+How do fertility doctors test for recurrent pregnancy loss?

 Our Austin recurrent miscarriage experts believe that testing for recurrent pregnancy loss should include obtaining a chromosome analysis (karyotype) on each parent, looking for genetic causes.
 This picture of parental chromosomes can provide clues about the underlying factors that cause half of all early miscarriages.
 Our team also utilizes blood tests, a pelvic ultrasound, a hysterosalpingogram (HSG), and other tests to assess hormone levels and the reproductive organs.